abdelrahman-2513/rem-waste/README.md

 # Skip Selector Assessment

-A React-based skip bin selection app integrating with an external API, deployed on Vercel with a custom API proxy to handle CORS and improve security.
+A React application for skip bin selection that fully redesigns the original page with a fresh, modern UI while preserving all core functionality.
+The app emphasizes clean, maintainable React code and delivers a fully responsive experience optimized for both mobile browsers and desktop screens, enhancing overall UI/UX.

 ---